denifelixe/happy-birthday-with-vite/README.md

 then if you want to run in your local, run `npm run dev`

 in your production site, run `npm run build`.
-In production after build, point the root html file to `dist/index.html`
+In production after build, point the root html file to `dist/index.html`.
+If you've made any change to your .env make sure to run the `npm run build` again